Travel on Point(s)

 The Perks

 As a Globalist, we received free valet parking, which was $18/night if not a Globalist.
 There was ample self parking located less than 150 yards from the front entrance and was free, so this did not seem like it was worth $18 per night if paying for it.
+Additionally, late arrivals and early departures for the Balloon Fiesta were somewhat chaotic, as valets were oftentimes not immediately available or present.
+Many times, we just left our keys in the vehicle and went inside the hotel.

 The Santa Ana Cafe.

 Also, thanks to Globalist status, we received free breakfast in the Santa Ana Cafe.
 There was an a la carte menu or a buffet.
 The buffet included coffee and juice.
-We opted for the buffet, which with tip totaled almost $55 for 2.
+We opted for the buffet, which with tip totaled almost $75 for 2.
 Definitely not terrible for resort prices.
 We loved our breakfast.
 Along with the traditional breakfast fare, the buffet offered beans stewed with red and green chilies, fresh red salsa, roasted green chilies, and other traditional New Mexican fare.
 I highly recommend the buffet.

 Breakfast buffet in the Santa Ana Cafe.